winterland1989/Action.js/README.md

 })
 ```

-If we want to present it with diagram, it should look like this:
+Let's present it in a heap diagram:

     +----------------+----------+
     | ActionTwo      | .action  |